VA Tech Wabag: VA Tech Wabag

-In 1999, VA Technologie acquired the Wabag Group of Deutsche Babcock, taking over that company's water business.
+In 1999, VA Technologie (a spinoff from VOEST Alpine) acquired the Wabag Group of Deutsche Babcock, taking over that company's water business.
 With this purchase, Austrian Energy & Environment became VA Tech Wabag GmbH.
 VA Tech Wabag Ltd. was formed in 2000, after the Madras High Court approved separating the operations other than water from Balcke Dürr & Wabag Technologies Ltd., whose India operations began in 1995.

-On 14 July 2005, The EU Commission approved an offer by Siemens AG Österreich for 97.15 of VA Technologie AG for about one billion euros.
+On 14 July 2005, the European Commission approved an offer by Siemens AG Österreich for 97.15 of VA Technologie AG for about one billion euros.

 In 2004, the metallurgy, power transmission and distribution and infrastructure units, which became part of Siemens, totalled 3 billion euros.
 These units, employing about 13,000, added to Siemens' significant presence in Austria.
 The acquisition gave Siemens potential growth in Eastern Europe.

 VAI became part of the Siemens Industrial Solutions and Services Group (I&S), headquartered in Erlangen, Germany, though the VAI unit would operate separately with a Linz, Austria headquarters.
 VAI had dealt with technical solutions for building plants for iron, steel and aluminum, while Siemens made electrotechnical equipment.
 Both areas would be in one company as a result of the merger.

 The VA Tech power transmission and distribution unit became part of the Siemens Power Transmission and Distribution Group, headquartered in Erlangen.

 The infrastructure business (VA Tech Elin EBG and ai informatics) made Siemens "the largest Austrian provider of electrotechnical equipment, systems and services for industry, building and communal infrastructure, and for IT services".

 A squeeze out was planned, with VA Tech being delisted.

 Because of antitrust concerns, Siemens had to sell VA Tech's power generation unit, which had 2004 sales of 900 million euros and about 3000 employees.
 Andritz AG bought the hydroelectric power division in 2006 for an estimated 200 million euros.
 The VA Tech Hydro unit changed its name to Andritz VA Tech Hydro GmbH and became a subsidiary of Andritz AG.

-Also in 2005, Rajiv Mittal headed a management group along with ICICI Venture bought out the Chennai, India-based VA Tech India, a VA Tech Wabag GmbH subsidiary started in 1996.
-In 2007, VA Tech reverse acquired India acquired the erstwhile Austrian parent from Siemens for about $100 million.
+Also in 2005, Rajiv Mittal headed a management group along with ICICI Venture bought out the Chennai-based VA Tech India, a VA Tech Wabag GmbH subsidiary started in 1996.
+In 2007, VA Tech India acquired the erstwhile Austrian parent from Siemens for about $100 million.
 The deal was completed 6 November 2007.

-In 2008, Wabag Water Services SRL in Ploiești, Romania and Wabag Water Services Limited in Macao were incorporated.
+In 2008, Wabag Water Services SRL in Ploiești, Romania and Wabag Water Services Limited in Macau were incorporated.

 In 2009, Mittal's management team owned 38 percent, and ICICI owned 31 percent, of VA Tech Wabag.
 The company incorporated a China subsidiary.

 In 2010, Va Tech Wabag was listed in the Indian stock exchanges - National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).